 Does Your Mule Have a Downhill Hip?

 The mule’s conformation is extremely important.
-One of the downsides of breeding to our more modern horses is we end up with a high hip which is above the wither.
-Looking at it from the side, look at the wither and look at the hip.
-When the hip is higher than the wither it is called a down hill hip.
+One of the downsides of breeding with our more modern horses is we can end up with a high hip which is above the wither.
+Look at the wither and the hip from the side.
+When the hip is higher than the wither it is called a downhill hip.

-What happens with the saddle, because of the conformation not the saddle, the saddle wants to slide forward.
-If you only prop up the front 4 inches of the saddle you end up creating a bridge creating a front of the saddle to the front of the saddle.
+What happens with the saddle is because of the conformation, not the saddle.
+The saddle wants to slide forward.
+If you prop up the front of the saddle 4 inches, you end up creating a bridge from the front of the saddle to the hip.
 At this point, the back of the saddle will begin to create problems with the kidneys.
-This extra pressure on the kidney can lead to asciteria.
-When you see the urine becoming darker thats a sure sign of kidney issues.
+The extra pressure on the kidney can lead to asciteria.
+When you see the urine becoming darker, that’s a sure sign of kidney issues.